 As part of PMI's transformation to a smoke-free future, PMI seeks to optimize its organizational design, which includes the elimination, relocation and outsourcing of certain operations center and centralized activities.
-In January 2020, PMI commenced the first phase of a multi-phase restructuring project in Switzerland.
-PMI initiated the employee consultation procedure, as required under Swiss law, for the impacted employees in the first phase.
-This consultation was completed in April 2020; however, in light of the COVID-19 pandemic, PMI management temporarily suspended its restructuring plans.
-Additionally, in February 2020, PMI launched a voluntary separation program in Switzerland for certain eligible employees.
+In January 2020, PMI commenced a multi-phase restructuring project in Switzerland.
+PMI initiated the employee consultation procedures, as required under Swiss law, for the impacted employees.
+In 2020, the consultation procedures for two phases were completed.
+The final phases commenced during the first quarter of 2021 and are expected to impact approximately 220 positions.
+Until the consultation process for the final phases is concluded, these phases are not considered probable under U.S. GAAP, and the total potential costs cannot be determined.
+PMI expects the consultation process for these phases to be completed in the second quarter of 2021.
+Additionally, since the commencement of this multi-phase restructuring project in 2020, PMI launched a voluntary separation program in Switzerland for certain eligible employees and announced the outsourcing of certain activities in Argentina, Indonesia, Poland and the United States.